anshuln2/oml_1/README.md

 ### Results

 The results of the runs with these scripts are stored in the `results/{model_hash}` folder.
+This includes the model checkpoint, as well as the fingerprints.
 You can view the model hash from the outputs of the run script.

 ---